IBM/ibm-licensing-operator/README.md

 ### Post-installation steps

-After you successfully install IBM Licensing Operator, you can create IBMLicensing instance that will make IBM Licensing Service run on cluster.
+After you successfully install IBM Licensing Operator, you can create IBMLicensing instance that will make IBM License Service run on cluster.

 #### Create instance on OpenShift Console 4.2+